snozza/noderover/README.md

 ### Introduction

-Node Rover is a final project from Makers Academy.
-The original task was to build some form of robot that could be controlled wirelessely.
-It was decided to make a robot based on the Mars rover (4 motors with continuous tracks).
+Task was to build some form of robot that could be controlled wirelessely.
+Rover is based on the Mars rover (4 motors with continuous tracks).
 The rover was built from scratch, and is controlled via a Node.js server.
 The goal was to have a mobile first web app which could control several aspects of the rover (motor movement, claw, camera pan tilt bracket) over wifi.

 ### Languages/Platforms/Tools